-Minor Municipal Permit No. UT0026034Biosolids Permit No. UTL-026034 is hereby authorized to discharge from its wastewater treatment facility to receiving waters named
+Minor Municipal Permit No. UT0020061Biosolids Permit No. UTL020061 is hereby authorized to discharge from

-In compliance with provisions of the Utah Water Quality Act, Title 19, Chapter 5, Utah Code Annotated ("UCA") 1953, as amended (the "Act"), to dispose of biosolids, in accordance with specific limitations, outfalls, and other conditions set forth herein.
+In compliance with provisions of the Utah Water Quality Act, Title 19, Chapter 5, Utah Code (the "Act"), to receiving waters named WEBER RIVER, to dispose of biosolids, in accordance with specific limitations, outfalls, and other conditions set forth herein.